A Tradition Of Excellence In Education For Girls

 For 60 years, parents have looked to Joan of Arc, a private school for girls, for a unique educational environment for their daughters.

 Our school began as La Maison Jeanne d’Arc, which the Congregation of the Sisters of Joan of Arc founded in 1954 in Ottawa’s Westboro community.
 This Congregation was dedicated to the protection and education of youth.
 Its principal focus was the protection of young girls living away from home.
 The secondary focus was education.
-Courses of studies were offered in elementary, intermediate, and high school classes.
+Courses of study were offered in elementary, intermediate, and high school classes.

 In 1991, parents formed the Joan of Arc Academic Society, to bring the school into a new era.
-The philosophy and focus of Joan of Academy remained: providing comfort to and empowerment of girls, through quality bilingual education.
+The philosophy and focus of Joan of Arc Academy remained: providing comfort to and empowerment of girls, through quality bilingual education.

 In 2002, the school moved into the present building, at 2221 Elmira Drive, in Ottawa’s West End.
 The location has allowed us to expand our program and increase student numbers.

 Joan of Arc, the strongest freedom fighter to ever live, continues to inspire people today to claim the life they want.
 She motivates us to lead ourselves and others to conquer life’s obstacles.
 Joan of Arc Academy inspires our students to expand their horizons and choose the future they desire.